kaliop-uk/ezmigrationbundle/README.md

      kaliop:migration:generate [--type[="..."]] [--dbserver[="..."]] [bundle]

     Arguments:
-     bundle                The bundle to generate the migration definition file in. eg.: KaliopBundleMigrationBundle
+     bundle                The bundle to generate the migration definition file in. eg.: AcmeMigrationBundle

     Options:
      --type                The type of migration file to generate. (yml, php, sql) (default: "yml")